IBMStreams/streamsx.visualization/README.md

 # READ: Real-Time Visual Analytics

 ## Synopsis
-READ is a cloud-ready developer-centric API-friendly playground for visual analytics.
-Use READ to rapidly create advanced, reactive, interactive, and real-time visualizations and dashboards by combining data from Streams based APIs, Watson APIs, and any other APIs of your choice.
+READ is a developer playground for advanced visual analytics.

+Use READ to create Real-time Visualizations, Responsive Sharable Dashboards, REST API Dataflows, and for rapid prototyping and customization advanced real-time visual analytics.

 ## Getting Started
 1. Prerequisites